 The UK has had a national service scheme before and if it brought it back it wouldn't be alone.
-In fact, 66 countries today have some form of a national service.
+In fact, 66 countries today have some form of national service.
 Like Sweden, Denmark, Israel, Singapore, Brazil, Cyprus and South Korea.
 Yes, even some of your favourite K-Pop stars have done their national service.
-Australia's had national service schemes too.
 Starting way back in the early 1900s when boys were trained at school as cadets and had to register with their local military when they turned 18.
 In the 50s all 18-year-old men had to spend around six months training with the military.
 Followed by another 5 years in the Reserves.
-Most spent that time was spent here in Australia where some were involved in atomic tests.
+Most spent that time here in Australia where some were involved in atomic tests.
 That scheme ended in 1959, but the government decided to bring it back in 60s.
-Australia was involved in conflicts in Vietnam and in Borneo and needed soldiers.
-So, all men over the age of 21 were put into a socalled birthday ballot.
+Australia was involved in conflicts Vietnam and in Borneo and needed soldiers.
+So, all men over the age of 21 were put into a so-called birthday ballot.
 If your birth date was drawn and you able to fight, you were forced to join military.
-But it was really controversial.
+It was really controversial.